Hair Testing for Drugs

-The hair is then tested using the Safework Laboratories accredited testing methodology to check for the presence of drug traces in our Melbourne laboratory.
+SafeWork Laboratories uses accredited testing methodology at our Melbourne laboratory to check hair samples for the presence of drug traces.
 Unlike urine or saliva, it is very difficult to interfere with the testing process by substitution or manipulation of the sample.

 Unlike urine or saliva testing there is no specific Australian Standard for detecting drugs of abuse in hair.

-Safework Laboratories is accredited to perform hair testing based on a number of international guidelines and procedures such as those published by the (International) Society of Hair Testing, which means we can quickly and accurately detect the presence of
+SafeWork Laboratories performs hair testing based on a number of international guidelines and procedures such as those published by the (International) Society of Hair Testing.
+We can quickly and accurately detect the presence of the following drugs:

 - Amphetamines (speed, ice, crystal Meth)